SuperOfficeDocs/superoffice-docs/docs/onsite-setup/crm-server/dbsetup-exe.md

 ## Rebuild SAINT counters and statuses (8.1+)

 Perform a total rebuild of the SAINT counters, and subsequently the SAINT status flags.
-Depending on the number of contacts, project, appointments, sales, and Intent list entries, this can be a fairly lengthy process.
+Depending on the number of contacts, project, appointments, sales, and intent list entries, this can be a fairly lengthy process.

 This task may also be automated by using the Travel gateway service.